Local Routing on a Convex Polytope in R^3: Introduction

-Next, as described below, for every $\delta$-patch $\delta_i$, our algorithm deterministically selects a subset $S_i$ of the vertices of $\delta_i$.
-For computing $S_i$, our algorithm projects all the vertices of $\delta_i$ to its corresponding face $\delta_i'$ on $P'$.
-For every $i$, $\delta_i'$ is partitioned into $\frac{1}{\epsilon}$ grid cells of approximately equal area.
+Next, as described below, for every $\delta$-patch $\delta_i$, our algorithm deterministically selects a subset $R_i$ of the vertices of $\delta_i$.
+For computing $R_i$, our algorithm projects all the vertices of $\delta_i$ to the plane $\delta_i'$ containing the representative face of $\delta_i$.
+For every $i$, $\delta_i'$ is partitioned into $\frac{1}{\epsilon}$ grid cells.
 And, among all the vertices of $P$ which get projected to any grid cell $g_{ij}'$, one arbitrary point $r_{ij}'$ is chosen as the representative of cell $g_{ij}'$.
-If no vertices of $P$ gets projected to a grid cell, then that grid cell won't have any representative vertices.
+If no vertex of $P$ is projected to a grid cell, then that grid cell will not have any representative vertices.
 A vertex $r_{ij}$ of $\delta_i$ is defined as a representative vertex of $\delta_i$ whenever the point of projection $r_{ij}'$ of $r_{ij}$ on $\delta_i'$ is a representative of some grid cell located on $\delta_i'$.
-We note that for every patch $\delta_i$, our algorithm defines at most $\frac{1}{\epsilon}$ representative vertices.
+Thus, for every patch $\delta_i$, our algorithm defines at most $\frac{1}{\epsilon}$ representative vertices.
 The representative vertex $r_{ij}$ is the hub for the set $S_{ij}$ of vertices of $P$ that gets projected to $g_{ij}'$.
 That is, each vertex in $S_{ij}$ other than $r_{ij}$ has routing information to forward any packet to only $r_{ij}$, and $r_{ij}$ can route the packet to any other vertex in $S_{ij}$.
 In addition, among all the vertices of $S_{ij}$, only $r_{ij}$ has the information to route packets to representative vertices that are located on $\delta_i$ or to the representative vertices located elsewhere on $\partial P$.
-By the end of the preprocessing phase, any representative vertex $r_{ij}$ of $P$ has two kinds of entries in its routing table: one to route to any vertex whose representative vertex is $r_{ij}$, and the other to route to any representative vertex that does not belong to patch $\delta_i$.
-And, any non-representative vertex $v$ of $P$ has only one routing entry, which corresponds to routing to its representative vertex.
-At $r_{ij}$, for every vertex $v \in S_{ij} \backslash \{r_{ij}\}$, our algorithm stores a plane orthogonal to $\delta_i'$ containing $r_{ij}$ and $v$.
-And, at every vertex $v \in S_{ij} \backslash \{r_{ij}\}$, the routing table at $v$ stores a plane orthogonal to $\delta_i'$ containing $v$ and $r_{ij}$.
-Analogously, for any patch $\delta_i$ and for any two representative vertices $r_{ij}$ and $r_{ik}$, the routing table at $r_{ij}$ stores a plane orthogonal to $\delta_i'$ containing $r_{ij}$ and $r_{ik}$.
-Indeed, our preprocessing algorithm ensures every routing entry in any routing table is between two points while those two points belong to the same patch.

-The significance of storing these planes in the routing table entries is described next.
-Let $\eta$ be the plane orthogonal to $\delta_i'$ containing $p,q \in \delta_i$.
-Then, $\eta \cap \delta_i$ defines a path $\lambda$ on $\partial P$.
-If $\lambda$ passes through a vertex $v$, then the routing path computed in the routing phase passes through $v$.
-On the other hand, if $\lambda$ intersects an edge $e$, the routing path passes through at least one of the vertices of $e$.